bitcoin-dot-org/Bitcoin.org/_includes/devdoc/bitcoin-core/rpcs/rpcs/bumpfee.md

 *Requires wallet support.
 Wallet must be unlocked.*

 The `bumpfee` RPC {{summary_bumpFee}} The increased fee is deducted from the change output.
-The command fails if the change output is too small to increase the fee or if the wallet or mempool contains a transaction that spends one of the transactions outputs.
+The command fails if the change output is too small to increase the fee or if the wallet or mempool contains a transaction that spends one of the transaction's outputs.
 The `-walletrbf` option needs to be enabled (default is `false`).

 *Parameter #1---The TXID of the transaction*